mithunpaul08/chatur_flask/README.md

 # chatur_flask

-- Total number of models accessible using AIVerde: 44 +
+- Total number of models accessible using AIVerde:

-List of models that can be accessed with the key ending in "sk*****JOA" (48 models)
+List of models that can be accessed with the key ending in "sk*****JOA"

 ## Supported LLM Models